ai-deep-learning/doc-rag-harness/README.md

 ### Documents Source

 Storage of documents in a specific format or formats.
 E.g. a file system with PDF documents.
 Documents sources may be converted/adapted.
+One of examples of document source is a Git commit.
+[Nasdanika GitLab](https://github.com/Nasdanika-Models/gitlab) model can be used to implement document loading from GitLab.

 ### Document Repository